0x4248/docgen/README.md

 ````

 ## Licence
-This project is licensed under the GPL-3.0 License - see the [LICENCE](LICENCE) file for details.
+This project is licensed under the General Public Licence version 3.0.
+See the [LICENCE](LICENCE) file for more information.